effuse/profuse/README.md

 ## profuse

 **profuse** is an OCaml implementation of the FUSE protocol versions 7.8 and 7.23.
-This protocol version is common to UNIX/GNU Linux, FreeBSD, and OS X. Presently, the library only provides the Linux implementation.
+The 7.8 protocol version is common to UNIX/GNU Linux, FreeBSD, and OS X. Presently, the library only provides the Linux implementation.

 ### Install